alphagov/government-service-design-manual/Copy and content/styleguide.md

 think users will search for that term.

 Good example:\
- ‘Improving government online services’
+ 'Improving government online services'

 Bad example:\
- ‘The Varney report’
+ 'The Varney report'

 Summary
 -------

-This will be seen on section pages – not the publication page itself so **don’t use it for essential information** unless that information is repeated in the body text.
-It’s a short, snappy overview and takes a full stop.
+This will be seen on section pages – not the publication page itself so **don't use it for essential information** unless that information is repeated in the body text.
+It's a short, snappy overview and takes a full stop.

 Write a 140 character summary – this will help with concise writing for search etc.

-Body text – what it’s for
+Body text – what it's for
 -------------------------

-The body of a publication page is used to provide a summary of the publication in plain, neutral language – to reassure the user that it is (or isn’t) what they’re looking for.
+The body of a publication page is used to provide a summary of the publication in plain, neutral language – to reassure the user that it is (or isn't) what they're looking for.
 Include what the publication is about and its purpose.
 Publications often outlive governments so keep the language politically neutral.